 Medical exemptions to immunizations

-Medical exemptions to immunizations must now be reissued annually.
-Please contact your child’s health office if you have questions regarding your child’s immunization status or contact Michelle Burke, School Nurse-Teacher, at (518) 681-4218.
+Medical exemptions to immunizations must now be re-issued annually.
+Please contact your child’s health office if you have questions regarding your child’s immunization status or contact Brenda Brooks-Monn, Director of Health Services, at (518) 681-4218.

 - View the state immunization requirements for school entrance/attendance.